wcy123/voba_module/README.md

 For `EXEC_ONCE_PROGN` and `EXEC_ONCE_PROGN`, refer to <https://github.com/wcy123/exec_once.git>

-The module definition must import/include the module head file by itself.
+The module definition must import(include) the module head file by itself.

 The symbol `hello_world` is prefixed with `s_` for C identifier.